theshaune/fluent/README.md

 ## Introduction
 FluentCSS is a methodology to help write CSS smoothly, gracefuly and effortless.
 This is a result of [my](http://twitter.com/shaunewest) experience with CSS.
 Through the years I have  made an effort to try as many frameworks and naming-conventions as I can.

-I hope this repository will generate discussion, exploration and ideas on how to create a consistent **unified** approach to CSS development.

-*The Best CSS framework is one that works for the entire team, not just the indivual.*
+I hope this repository will generate discussion, exploration and ideas on how to create a consistent **unified** approach to CSS development. *The Best CSS framework is one that works for the entire team, not just the indivual.*

 ### Noteworthy frameworks & Reading Material

+There are far too many to list.
 I have used, played with, studied, loved, hated & found inspiration, from using the following frameworks.
 They are all worthy of your time to study and trial in atleast one project, you will learn a great deal from actually using each one in an application.

 * [BEM](https://en.bem.info/method/)
 * [Bootstrap](http://getbootstrap.com)